Constipation Root Causes: Top Three We See Everyday

 I really hope that this example illustrates the point that if you stop at the first ‘Why?’, you might be eating a restricted low-FODMAP diet forever, or taking laxatives forever, constantly trying to manage symptoms as your health deteriorates.
 Only once you start to ask better questions (or more Why’s), can you get the answers you need to finally understand and heal your constipation symptoms.

 So let’s get into the root causes.
-It’s not an exhaustive list by any means, but these are definitely the most common root causes of constipation I see in my practice.
+It’s not an exhaustive list by any means, but these are definitely the most common root causes of constipation we see in our practice.

 Constipation Root Cause #1: Gut Infection

-When we talk about gut infections, I’m referring to infections anywhere from the stomach right through to the small intestine and the colon.
+When we talk about gut infections, we’re referring to infections anywhere from the stomach right through to the small intestine and the colon.
 They are caused by pathogens, the most common being:

 > Parasites: Blastocystis hominis, Entamoeba histolytica, Giardia lamblia, Cryptosporidium parvum, Dientamoeba fragilis.